How to Set Up a Samba Server on Linux

 Samba’s configuration can all be found in /etc/samba/smb.conf

-.
-That file contains both the global configuration for Samba itself and your shares.
+configuration for Samba itself and your shares.
 Debian is usually good about providing intelligent default configurations that work immediately, but it can’t hurt to take a look at the provided settings, and make changes where necessary.

 The first setting that you’ll find near the top of your general settings is the workgroup